Sunday, November 1, 2009

 A look at how globalization and international politics effect the lives of women around the world.

-Feminist Theory: From Margin To Center
+Feminist Theory: From Margin To Center by bell hooks

 A comprehensive look at the core issues of feminism.